-Miscellaneous income, net includes \$19 million, \$8 million, and \$6 million in interest income from regulatory assets for the year ended December 31, 2023, 2022, and 2021, respectively, and \$7 million realized and unrealized gains, \$4 million realized and unrealized losses, and \$5 million realized and unrealized gains on the non-qualified benefit plan trust assets.
-The remaining activity is comprised of \$4 million in other miscellaneous income for the year ended December 31, 2023, \$13 million in other miscellaneous income in 2022, which included an \$11 million settlement gain related to the buyout of the Non-represented Retiree Medical Plan, and \$2 million in other miscellaneous expense in 2021.
+Miscellaneous income, net includes \$16 million, \$19 million, and \$8 million in interest income from regulatory assets for the year ended December 31, 2024, 2023, and 2022, respectively, and \$8 million and \$7 million realized and unrealized gains, and \$4 million realized and unrealized losses on the non-qualified benefit plan trust assets.
+The remaining activity is comprised of \$2 million, \$4 million, and \$13 million in other miscellaneous income for the year ended December 31, 2024, 2023, and 2022, respectively.
+Other miscellaneous income for 2022 included an \$11 million settlement gain related to the buyout of the Non-represented Retiree Medical Plan.